 A. Mechanical Contractor.
-It shall be unlawful for any person or persons representing or operating under the auspices of a proprietorship, partnership, firm, or corporation to conduct, carry on, or engage in the business of mechanical work or act in the capacity of a mechanical contractor, without first being approved by the building official, and having had issued to them a valid mechanical contractor's license by the City Finance Officer.
+It shall be unlawful for any person or persons representing or operating under the auspices of a proprietorship, partnership, firm, or corporation to conduct, carry on, or engage in the business of mechanical work or act in the capacity of a mechanical contractor, without first being approved by the Building Official, and having had issued to them a valid mechanical contractor's license pursuant to Chapter 15.04.

-1. Mechanical Contractor means a proprietorship, partnership, firm, or corporation, who for compensation undertakes or offers to undertake mechanical contracting.
+- 1. Mechanical Contractor means a proprietorship, partnership, firm, or corporation, who for compensation undertakes or offers to undertake mechanical contracting.
 As a proprietorship, partnership, firm, or corporation, the owner shall be qualified in the mechanical trade as a mechanical contractor, or have employed as a supervisor a person with said qualifications and license.
 The mechanical contractor's license shall be issued in the name of an individual, DBA (Doing Business As) company name.
 The individual licensed as a contractor under a proprietorship, partnership, firm, or corporation, shall have six years verifiable experience, via completion of the work record portion of the mechanical license application, and be qualified in planning, superintending, and the practical installation of mechanical system.
-A completed 18-24 month mechanical educational program will count as 1 year of experience and a completed 9-12 month mechanical educational program will count as 1⁄2 year experience.
-A written exam is required to be passed by a minimum score of 75% in addition to the work record and proof of insurance.

-2. Mechanical Contracting means the enlargement, alteration, improvement, conversion, or installation of mechanical systems; including the planning, superintending and the practical installation; and being familiar with the laws, rules and regulations governing the same.

-3. If the person holding the contractors license for a business leaves that business, that existing business will have 30 days to obtain another contractors license under another person.

-B. Mechanical Installer.
-It shall be unlawful for any person to labor at the trade or in the capacity of a mechanical installer without first being approved by the building official and having had issued to him a valid mechanical installer's license by the City Finance Officer.

-1. Mechanical Installer means any person with four years verifiable experience, via completion of the work record portion of the mechanical license application, in the installation of mechanical equipment, who as his principal occupation, is engaged as an employee of, or otherwise working under, the direction of a mechanical contractor, and who is lawfully qualified and licensed as a mechanical installer pursuant to the provisions of this chapter.
-A completed 18-24 month mechanical educational program will count as 1 year of experience and a completed 9-12 month mechanical educational program will count as 1/2 year experience.
-A written exam is required to be passed by a minimum score of 75% in addition to the work record.

-C. Mechanical Apprentice.
-It shall be unlawful for any person to labor at the trade or in the capacity of a mechanical apprentice without first being approved by the building official and having had issued to him a valid mechanical apprentice license by the City Finance Officer.

-1. Mechanical apprentice means any person other than a mechanical installer who is engaged in working as an employee of a mechanical contractor under the immediate and personal supervision of a mechanical installer, learning and assisting in the installation of mechanical systems.
-No apprentice shall be in charge of any phase of work.

-D. Appliance Specialist.
-It shall be unlawful for any person to labor at the trade or in the capacity of an appliance specialist without first being approved the Rapid City building official and having had issued to him a valid appliance specialist license by the City Finance Officer.
+A completed 18-24 month mechanical educational program will count as 1 year of experience and a completed 9-12 month mechanical educational program will count as 1/2 year experience. - 2.
+Mechanical Contracting means the enlargement, alteration, improvement, conversion, or installation of mechanical systems; including the planning, superintending and the practical installation; and being familiar with the laws, rules and regulations governing the same. - 3.
+If the person holding the contractor's license for a business leaves that business, that existing business will have 30 days to obtain another contractor's license under another person. - B. Mechanical Installer.
+It shall be unlawful for any person to labor at the trade or in the capacity of a mechanical installer without first being approved by the Building Official and having had issued to him a valid mechanical installer's license pursuant to Chapter 15.04. - 1.
+Mechanical Installer means any person with four years verifiable experience, via completion of the work record portion of the mechanical license application, in the installation of mechanical equipment, who as his principal occupation, is engaged as an employee of, or otherwise working under, the direction of a mechanical contractor, and who is lawfully qualified and licensed as a mechanical installer pursuant to the provisions of this chapter.
+A completed 18-24 month mechanical educational program will count as 1 year of experience and a completed 9-12 month mechanical educational program will count as 1/2 year experience. - C. Mechanical Apprentice.
+It shall be unlawful for any person to labor at the trade or in the capacity of a mechanical apprentice without first being approved by the Building Official and having had issued to him a valid mechanical apprentice license pursuant to Chapter 15.04. - 1.
+Mechanical apprentice means any person other than a mechanical installer who is engaged in working as an employee of a mechanical contractor under the immediate and personal supervision of a mechanical installer, learning and assisting in the installation of mechanical systems.
+No apprentice shall be in charge of any phase of work. - D. Appliance Specialist.
+It shall be unlawful for any person to labor at the trade or in the capacity of an appliance specialist without first being approved the Rapid City Building Official and having had issued to him a valid appliance specialist license pursuant to Chapter 15.04.